mobiletoly/kmpertrace/README.md

     - reconstructs span trees, and
     - renders them as a readable text UI (as shown in the screenshot above).

+- **Pure iOS consumer?**
+  See `docs/IOS-XCFramework.md` for using the prebuilt XCFramework (manual drag/drop or SwiftPM binary target from the release assets).

 ---

 ## Quick Start